 RadioPublic (Android, iOS)

-RadioPublic is a relative newcomer to the podcasting space, but it's dedicated to delivering a fair deal to listeners and creators alike, with a generous ad-supported model that pays creators the more you listen.
+RadioPublic is a relative newcomer among the best podcast apps, but it's dedicated to delivering a fair deal to listeners and creators alike, with a generous ad-supported model that pays creators the more you listen.
 The app offers hundreds of thousands of different podcasts across a variety of categories, with options for automatic downloads and streaming playback, organization tools and playlists and audiobook support.

 Downcast (iOS: $2.99)